Top 10 Things You Need To Know About Sunscreen 2013

 7. Caution: sunscreen powders are being reviewed.
 I’m a huge fan of Color Science, but there’s speculation as to whether the small particles can do the same damage as the aerosols.
 For now this is on my list because at least my family and I reapply it during high sun activities.

 8. Avoid SPF less than 15.
-These will do diddily squat when it comes to protection from the sun.
+These will do diddily squat when it comes to protecting you against cancer.

 10. Lastly, apply a glob about the size of nickel to your face (or a shot glass size to all exposed areas of the body) at least a half hour before going outside.
 Hey, I know it’s a drag, but there are so many good formulas these days that there’s not excuse for just making it a habit.